-9.1 Gifts, hospitality and expenses:
+Gifts, hospitality and expenses:

+Lvreco

-- 9.1.1 This policy allows reasonable and appropriate hospitality or entertainment given to or received from third parties, for the purpose of: - (a) establishing or maintaining good business relationships; - (b) improving or maintaining our image or reputation; or - (c) marketing or presenting our products and/or services effectively. - 9.1.2 You are prohibited from accepting a gift from or giving a gift to a third party.
+This policy allows reasonable and appropriate hospitality or entertainment given to or received from third parties, for the purpose of:

+- establishing or maintaining good business relationships - improving or maintaining our image or reputation or - marketing or presenting our products and/or services effectively.

+You are prohibited from accepting a gift from or giving a gift to a third party.

-- 9.1.3 Promotional gifts of low value such as branded stationery to or from existing customers, suppliers and business partners will usually be acceptable. - 9.1.4 Reimbursing a third party's expenses or accepting an offer to reimburse our expenses (for example, the costs of attending a business meeting) would not usually amount to bribery.
-However, a payment in excess of genuine and reasonable business expenses (such as the cost of an extended hotel stay) is not acceptable. - 9.1.5 We appreciate that practice varies between countries and regions and what may be normal and acceptable in one region may not be in another.
+Promotional gifts of low value such as branded stationery to or from existing customers, suppliers and business partners will usually be acceptable.

+Reimbursing a third party's expenses or accepting an offer to reimburse our expenses (for example, the costs of attending a business meeting) would not usually amount to bribery.
+However, a payment in excess of genuine and reasonable business expenses (such as the cost of an extended hotel stay) is not acceptable.

+We appreciate that practice varies between countries and regions and what may be normal and acceptable in one region may not be in another.
 The test to be applied is whether in all the circumstances the gift, hospitality or payment is reasonable and justifiable.
 The intention behind it should always be considered.

-9.2 Charitable Donations:
+Charitable Donations:

 We only make charitable donations that are legal and ethical.
 No donation must be offered or made without the prior approval of the Compliance Manager.
 We do not make contributions to political parties.